 Research

-The Carathéodory conjecture, dating from the early 1920's, states that any closed convex surface in 3-dimensional Euclidean space must have at least 2 umbilic points (points where the surface curves equally in all directions).
-This has remained a conjecture for 80 years, with fitful, occasionally intense, work on the special case where the surface is real analytic.
+The Carathéodory conjecture, first reported in 1924, states that any closed convex surface in 3-dimensional Euclidean space must have at least 2 umbilic points (points where the surface curves equally in all directions).
+Background and further references can be found on Wikipedia.

 • reformulation of the conjecture in terms of complex points on Lagrangian surfaces in a neutral Kaehler 4-manifold,

-• application of mean curvature flow with boundary in higher codimension.
+• application of mean curvature flow with boundary in higher codimension,

 • development sub-manifold theory in neutral Kaehler 4-manifolds,